-(a) For each underground gas storage project, the operator shall submit a projectspecific Risk Management Plan to the Division for review and approval.
+- (a) For each underground gas storage project, the operator shall submit a project-specific Risk Management Plan to the Division for review and approval.
 For underground gas storage projects in existence at the time that this section goes into effect, the operator shall submit a Risk Management Plan in accordance with the requirements of this section within six months of the effective date of this section.
 If the Division identifies any deficiencies in the Risk Management Plan, then the Division will consult with the operator and identify an appropriate timeframe for correcting the deficiency.
 The Risk Management Plan shall specify a schedule for the operator to review and submit updates to the risk assessment and prevention and mitigation protocols to the Division.
-The Division will review the Risk Management Plan periodically, but not less than once every three years.

-(1) Changes made to the Risk Management Plan and the risks that were addressed by the changes shall be documented in a record of changes and submitted to the Division with Risk Management Plan updates consistent with the approved Risk Management Plan update schedule.

-(b) The Risk Management Plan shall demonstrate that stored gas will be confined to the approved reservoir and that risks of damage to life, health, property, the environment, or natural resources are identified and prevented or effectively mitigated.
+The Division will review the Risk Management Plan periodically, but not less than once every three years. - (b) The Risk Management Plan shall demonstrate that stored gas will be confined to the approved reservoir and that risks of damage to life, health, property, the environment, or natural resources are identified and prevented or effectively mitigated.
 In accordance with subdivision (c), the Risk Management Plan shall evaluate threats and hazards associated with operation of the underground gas storage project and identify prevention and mitigation protocols that effectively address those threats and hazards.
 The Division may, in its discretion, require additional data, additional risk assessment, or modification of prevention and mitigation protocols.
 Risk assessment and prevention and mitigation protocols in the Risk Management Plan shall be consistent with and in addition to any other existing requirements.

-(c) The Risk Management Plan shall include a description of the methodology employed to conduct the risk assessment and identify prevention and mitigation protocols, with references to any third-party guidance followed in developing the methodology.
-The methodology shall include at least the following:

-(1) Identification of potential threats and hazards associated with operation of the underground gas storage project, including identification of the most important potential accident scenarios associated with operation of the underground gas storage project;

-(2) Quantitative risk assessment of the probability of threats and hazards and their consequences, using an appropriate methodology identified by the operator that includes:

-(A) Evaluation of the frequency and range of consequences, including estimates of the uncertainties in the numerical values;

-(B) Identification of the principal equipment failures, external initiating events, and operational errors associated with threats and hazards, and quantification of the impact of these occurrences on the probability of and consequences of the threats and hazards; and

-(C) Identification of the engineered or natural features that most affect the extent of the consequences of threats and hazards, and a quantification of their relative roles, including an estimate of the uncertainties in the quantification;

-(3) Identification of possible prevention and mitigation protocols to reduce, manage, or monitor risks, including evaluation of the efficacy and cost-effectiveness of the prevention protocols;

-(4) Risk assessment on a well-by-well basis, to the extent that risks identified are specific to wells;

-(5) Prioritization of risk prevention and mitigation efforts based on potential severity and estimated likelihood of occurrence of each threat;

-(6) Selection and implementation of prevention and mitigation protocols;
+- (c) The Risk Management Plan shall include a description of the methodology employed to conduct the risk assessment and identify prevention and mitigation protocols, with references to any third-party guidance followed in developing the methodology.
+The methodology shall include at least the following: - (1) Identification of potential threats and hazards associated with operation of the underground gas storage project, including identification of the most important potential accident scenarios associated with operation of the underground gas storage project; - (2) Quantitative risk assessment of the probability of threats and hazards and their consequences, using an appropriate methodology identified by the operator that includes: - (A) Evaluation of the frequency and range of consequences, including estimates of the uncertainties in the numerical values; - (B) Identification of the principal equipment failures, external initiating events, and operational errors associated with threats and hazards, and quantification of the impact of these occurrences on the probability of and consequences of the threats and hazards; and - (C) Identification of the engineered or natural features that most affect the extent of the consequences of threats and hazards, and a quantification of their relative roles, including an estimate of the uncertainties in the quantification; - (3) Identification of possible prevention and mitigation protocols to reduce, manage, or monitor risks, including evaluation of the efficacy and cost-effectiveness of the prevention protocols; - (4) Risk assessment on a well-by-well basis, to the extent that risks identified are specific to wells; - (5) Prioritization of risk prevention and mitigation efforts based on potential severity and estimated likelihood of occurrence of each threat; - (6) Selection and implementation of prevention and mitigation protocols;